Dong Hyun Kim: Ultimate Fighting Championship

 Kim defeated T. J. Grant at UFC 100, winning by a unanimous decision, threatening with a guillotine choke midway through the second round.
-He was scheduled to fight Dan Hardy on November 14, 2009, at UFC 105, but was forced to withdraw due to ligament injuries of his right knee while sparring with Kazuhiro Nakamura and was subsequently replaced on the card by Mike Swick.
+He was scheduled to fight Dan Hardy on November 14, 2009, at UFC 105, but was forced to withdraw due to ligament injuries in his right knee incurred while sparring with Kazuhiro Nakamura and was subsequently replaced on the card by Mike Swick.

 Kim was expected to face Chris Lytle on February 21, 2010, at UFC 110.
-However, Kim was forced off the card after suffering knee injury again.
+However, Kim was forced off the card after suffering another knee injury.
 Brian Foster stepped in as his replacement.

 Kim next faced The Ultimate Fighter season 7 winner, Amir Sadollah on May 29, 2010, at UFC 114 and won via unanimous decision, dominating Sadollah with far superior judo.

-Kim was then expected to face fellow undefeated fighter John Hathaway at UFC 120, though he was later replaced by Mike Pyle due to elbow ligament injury from training.
+Kim was then expected to face fellow undefeated fighter John Hathaway at UFC 120, but was later replaced by Mike Pyle due to an elbow ligament injury incurred during his training.

 Kim defeated The Ultimate Fighter season 5 winner, Nate Diaz on January 1, 2011, at UFC 125 via unanimous decision.
 Kim used his judo to control rounds 1 and 2.
-Diaz mounted a remarkable offense in Round 3, but it was not enough and Kim won a decision over Diaz.
-After the fight Kim called out current UFC welterweight champion, Georges St-Pierre, whom he considers a hero and role model to himself as a mixed martial artist.
+Diaz mounted a remarkable attack in Round 3, but it was not enough and Kim won a decision over Diaz.
+After the fight Kim called out then-current UFC welterweight champion, Georges St-Pierre, whom he considered a hero and role model as a mixed martial artist.
 Later on January 10, 2011, Kim signed a four fight extension with the UFC.

 Kim lost to Carlos Condit on July 2, 2011, at UFC 132 via first-round KO due to a flying knee.
 This loss was the first of his professional MMA career.

 Kim fought Sean Pierson on December 30, 2011, at UFC 141.
 Kim used superior striking to control Pierson throughout the fight and win a unanimous decision, even landing a leaping front-kick to the face in the second round that wobbled Pierson.

-Kim lost to Demian Maia via TKO on July 7, 2012, at UFC 148.
+Kim lost to Demian Maia at UFC 148 on July 7, 2012 by TKO.
 The bout was stopped in forty-seven seconds in the first round by referee Mario Yamasaki, after Maia took Kim down and ended up in the mounted position.
-Many observers, including the UFC commentator Joe Rogan, thought that Kim had broken a rib during the bout, but it was later revealed that he suffered a major muscle spasm while defending Maia's takedown attempts.
+Many observers, including UFC commentator Joe Rogan, thought that Kim had broken a rib during the bout, but it was later revealed that he suffered a major muscle spasm while defending Maia's takedown attempts.